 For sales revenue of goods and services not subject to VAT with a level of 100 million VND or less/year, it is necessary to study and adjust to suit price fluctuations and a number of other factors to suit the socio-economic context.

-In addition, the regulations on VAT calculation prices for real estate business activities are also understood differently by taxpayers and tax authorities.
-At the same time, the regulations on input VAT deduction need to be more stringent to help prevent fraud in VAT deduction and refund, and prevent budget loss.
+Along with that, the regulations on VAT calculation prices for real estate business activities also have different interpretations between taxpayers and tax authorities.
+At the same time, the regulations on input VAT deduction need to be more stringent to help prevent fraud in VAT deduction and refund, and prevent budget revenue loss.

 The Ministry of Finance also believes that it is necessary to study and supplement regulations on VAT refunds for enterprises producing and supplying goods and services subject to 5% VAT, whose input is mainly subject to a 10% tax rate; study and amend regulations on tax refunds for investment projects to handle problems arising in practice and create conditions for enterprises to invest and innovate technology, thereby increasing labor productivity and increasing the competitiveness of enterprises.